Gay Hanoi · City Guide

 Many people rent a “hug bike” (xe ôm) to make fast trips or go through irregular routes around Hanoi.
 Motorbikes can be rented from agents in the Old Quarter.
 Public buses run on many routes, and fares can be paid for on the bus.
 The fares are very cheap, compared to taxis.

 Most visitors stay in the Old Quarter which is close to all the major attractions and the famous Hoan Kiem Lake.
-For our list of some of the best hotels in Hanoi for gay travellers, please visit Gay Hanoi Hotels page.
+For our list of some of the best hotels in Hanoi for gay travelers, please visit Gay Hanoi Hotels page.

 Hoan Kiem Lake and Ngoc Son Temple – The Hoan Kiem Lake is located in the centre of the city, close to the Old Quarter.
 The Ngoc Son Temple is located on an island in the lake and is a place to take a break from the hustle and bustle of the city.
 The temple is dedicated to the national hero Tran Hung Dao who defeated Mogul invaders in the 13th century.